Automatic Fraction Collector (AFC)

 - Works with qEVsingle, qEVoriginal, qEV2 and qEV10 column types.

-- The fluid that elutes from the qEV column before the EV fractions (void volume) is precisely measured and pooled into a separate central well of the AFC carousel and sent to waste, avoiding unnecessary collection of void fractions into individual tubes.
+- The fluid that elutes from the qEV column before the EV fractions (buffer volume) is precisely measured and pooled into a separate central well of the AFC carousel and sent to waste, avoiding unnecessary collection of buffer volumes into individual tubes.

 - Once isolation is initiated via the integrated touch screen, the user can simply walk away.